 A great way to experience Tybee Island is by bike!
 Fat Tire Bikes is pleased to offer you several biking tours that mopeds, scooters, and cars cannot take.
 Pedal along the water line alone or with your family.
 Several varieties of beach cruisers to choose from and if you have a really little one, attach a “kiddie car” to the back of your bike!
 Fat Tire Bikes / Tim’s Beach Gear

 Tybee Beach Ecology Trips, conducted on Tybee Island, Georgia, by marine biologist Dr. Joe Richardson, are fun and educational experiences for all ages.
-Typical two-hour beach trips include: high and low tide beachcombing, exploring tide pools and sandy intertidal habitats, pulling a 50 foot beach net, and learning information about the animals you find.
+Typical two-hour beach trips include high and low tide beachcombing, exploring tide pools and sandy intertidal habitats, pulling a 50-foot beach net, and learning information about the animals you find.
 Trips are scheduled for families and small groups, scout groups, schools, adult tours, and other groups.
 Much more than just a beach trip!

 Explore Tybee, Little Tybee, and Wassaw Islands with Sundial Charters!
 Go crabbing in the salt marsh, fossil hunting, learn to use a cast net, and so much more.
 All trips are planned around the tide and weather.
 Trips are customized to suit your interests with only one party in the boat at a time.
 Maximum of six people.
 Larger groups can be accommodated with the use of extra boats.

 No trip to Tybee would be complete without a visit to the Tybee Island Marine Science Center!
 Learn all about the Tybee Island Sea Turtle Project, the salt marsh and its inhabitants, and children love the beach walks!
 The Tybee Island Marine Science Center is home to the Coastal Georgia Gallery.
 Visit a young loggerhead sea turtle and enjoy the brand new aquatic display designed by the Georgia Aquarium.
-Admission to the Coastal Georgia Gallery is $4 for adults, $3 for children over three, kids three and under are free.

 The Crab Shack on Tybee Island is a dining experience that adults and children will both enjoy.
 Located right on the water with a view to die for, The Crab Shack is famous for its Steamed Seafood Samplers and excellent Margaritas!
 Feed the alligators in the lagoon before you eat and don’t forget to meet all the exotic birds.
 There is fantastic seating outdoors but if you happen to visit on a rainy day there is ample seating inside as well.
 Is there someone in your group who doesn’t eat seafood?
 No worries!
 The Crab Shack has options for “landlubbers” as well.